Harriet Isabel Adams

-Harriet Isabel Adams was an artist, scientific illustrator, and author based in Britain.
-She is most known for her botanical drawings, bookplates, and published volume of books, Wild Flower of the British Isles.
+Isabel Adams (bapt.
+13 October 1853 – 1937), known as H. Isabel Adams, was an English artist, scientific illustrator, and author.
+She is most known for her botanical drawings, bookplates, and published volume of books, Wild Flowers of the British Isles (1907).

 Life and career

-Adams may have attended the Birmingham School of Art in England, and trained as an artist before later moving to illustration and specializing in the Arts and Crafts style.
+Adams was born in Stourbridge, Worcestershire, to Charles Edmonds Adams and Sophia Barnby.
+She may have attended the Birmingham School of Art in England, and trained as an artist before later moving to illustration and specializing in the Arts and Crafts style.

 Beginning in 1906, Adams became a Fellow of the Linnean Society of London, accredited with being the oldest biological society in the world, and later a member of the Botanical Society and Exchange Club of the British Isles.

 Shortly after, the first volume of her book, Wild Flowers of the British Isles, was published in 1907, followed with the second volume in 1910.
 Accompanied by her botanical illustrations was an in-depth guide to every wildflower found in the British Isles.
 This volume of books became the highlight of her career and remains one of Adams' best known works.

+She died in Camberwell, London, in 1937, aged 83.